HITECHCRIME/HC_SG346_Crossfang/README.md

 [verse 2]
-make it or take it, it's such an ordeal fallen from grace i truly can't pick it apart no longer can tell you what's real find me among wolves when sheep are
+make it or take it, it's such an ordeal being fallen from grace i can't pick it apart i'm no longer able to tell you what's real

+find me among wolves when sheep are asleep preaching to the choir what you truly believe fill all my thoughts with what i dream turn it around and make'em finally feel

 ---------------------------------------------------------------------